ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Candidate Gathering {#gathering}

-* Candidate Path Selection: Candidate Path Selection represents the act of choosing one or more paths that are available to use based on the Selection Properties and any available Local and Remote Endpoints provided by the application, as well as the policies and heuristics of a Transport Services implementation.
+* Candidate Path Selection: Candidate Path Selection represents the act of choosing one or more paths that are available to use based on the Selection Properties and any available Local and Remote Endpoint Identifiers provided by the application, as well as the policies and heuristics of a Transport Services implementation.

 * Candidate Protocol Selection: Candidate Protocol Selection represents the act of choosing one or more sets of Protocol Stacks that are available to use based on the Transport Properties provided by the application, and the heuristics or policies within the Transport Services implementation.